Samantha Irvin

-Samantha Johnson (born January 9, 1989) is an American musician who performs under the stage name Samantha The Bomb.
-She is best known for her time as a ring announcer in the professional wrestling promotion WWE from 2021 to 2024 under the ring name Samantha Irvin.
+Samantha Johnson (born January 9, 1989) is an American musician and former ring announcer best known for her time as a ring announcer in the professional wrestling promotion WWE from 2021 to 2024 under the ring name Samantha Irvin.

 Early life

 Johnson was born in Dennis, Massachusetts, in 1989, the eldest of six siblings.
 At the age of four, she began studying classical music, going on to compete in classical flute at a national level.
 At the age of 12, her family moved to the North End neighborhood of New Bedford, Massachusetts, where she attended Normandin Middle School.
 As a child, she was a fan of professional wrestling, and attended WrestleMania XIV in Boston, Massachusetts, in 1998.
 She went on to attend New Bedford High School, where she starred as Dorothy Gale in a performance of The Wonderful Wizard of Oz and won a gold medal at the International Association of Jazz Educators State Jazz Finals as part of the New Bedford High School Jazz Choir.
 As a teenager in the mid-2000s, she twice auditioned for American Idol.
 After graduating in 2007, Johnson worked as the Drama Club director for Normandin Middle School and as a waitress.
 At the age of 20 she auditioned for America's Got Talent.